-- 1 The level presented represents the 90th percentile of the 5 sites tested.
-A percentile is a value on a scale of 100 that indicates the percent of a distribution that is equal to or below it.
-The 90th percentile is equal to or greater than 90% of the lead values detected at your water system. - 2 The level presented represents the range of the 5 samples collected.
-The action level for copper and lead was not exceeded at any sampling location. - 3 Water containing more than 20 mg/l of sodium should not be used for drinking by people on severely restricted sodium diets.
+- 1 The level presented represents the 90th percentile of the lead and copper samples collected.
+The results showed that the 90th percentile is below the action level for lead and copper. - 2 The level presented represents the range of the samples collected.
+No sites tested showed lead or copper levels above the action level. - 3 Water containing more than 20 mg/l of sodium should not be used for drinking by people on severely restricted sodium diets.
 Water containing more than 270 mg/l of sodium should not be used for drinking by people on moderately restricted sodium diets.